 I thought I remembered how grating the cadence was, but I was wrong.
 Timbre has sown seeds of malice under my skin anew.
 The old threat has never felt so close.

 He stuffed the blade back onto the belt in one swift move.
 Even with that out of the way, my chances did not improve.
 I could sneak up on people, but a fair fight?
 Not something I could do.
-Certainly not against someone who professionally annihilated wild beasts.
+Certainly not against someone who professionally annihilated rabid beasts.
 Not in a million years.

 I should already be paying for my insolence, but the soldier stood still.
 Waiting.
 Courtesy?
 I suppose, in this back-and-forth game, the ball was in my court now.
 He wanted to see what ridiculous trick I was about to pull next.
 My life was but an entertainment to this bored highborn.

-Curses.
-Why do I need to endure the weight of expectations even in this situation?
+Fuck!
+Why do I need to endure the weight of expectations – even in this situation?
 I’ve already given up.
 This ballgame was way out of my league.
 I was scared shitless, and have been backed to the wall for much longer than this.
 I never aspired to be a common burglar, for fuck’s sake!

 However, man’s arrogance has given me breathing room.
 Perhaps an opportunity.